 Apply a vinyl finish to your floor every two to three years.
 Use a paint roller to apply two to three light coats of the finish.
 This gives the floor higher protection from scuffs and other damages.

-It is a good idea to use rugs at entryways.
-This helps to capture grit, which easily causes marks on your vinyl floor.
+It is a good idea to use rugs in entryways.
+This helps to capture the grit, which easily causes marks on your vinyl floor.
 Avoid using excessive water when you clean your floor.
 It may get between the vinyl planks and cause damage to the subfloor.